 5.2 Sexual Abuse

 Sexual abuse occurs where the abuser’s conduct toward the victim, viewed objectively, is for the sexual gratification of the abuser.
-It expresses itself as any assault of a sexual nature, sexual molestation, indecent exposure to or of the victim, sexual harassment intimidation or threat to perform any of these acts upon a person.
+It expresses itself as any assault of a sexual nature, sexual molestation, indecent exposure to or of the victim, sexual harassment, intimidation or threat to perform any of these acts upon a person.

 Sexual abuse occurs when a person exercises their power or authority to take advantage of another’s trust to involve them in sexual activity.
-It can involve; exposure of the child to pornography, fondling or inappropriate physical contact, incest, sexual suggestiveness (including coarse language, jokes, remarks gestures, inappropriate conversations, inappropriate literature) exhibitionism, voyeurism, mutual masturbation, oral sex, penile or other penetration of the genital or anal regions.
+It can involve; exposure of the child to pornography, fondling or inappropriate physical contact, incest, sexual suggestiveness (including coarse language, jokes, remarks, gestures, inappropriate conversations, inappropriate literature) exhibitionism, voyeurism, mutual masturbation, oral sex, penile or other penetration of the genital or anal regions.

 Sexual abuse does not have to involve genital contact.
-It is any act which erodes the sexual integrity or sexual purity of the victim or transgresses appropriate sexual boundary between two persons.
+It is any act which erodes the sexual integrity or sexual purity of the victim or transgresses appropriate sexual boundaries between two persons.
 It may appear consensual but the validity of consent is often negated by marked differences in age or by a power differential.

 5.3 Emotional abuse